 A business can use several production plans to optimize its schedule since multiple processes are involved in its operation.
 The most common types of production plans are as follows:

 In some cases, planners could even combine these plans into one document to make it easier for all parties involved to understand what is needed from each section.
-First, however, it is important to note that each of these plans serves its unique purpose in production.
+First, however, it is essential to note that each of these plans serves its unique purpose in production.

 How to create a production plan